Nitin Rai

 My academic background

 I am a Postdoctoral Research Associate at the University of Florida - Gulf Coast Research and Education Center (GCREC), supervised by Prof. Arnold Schumann and co-supervised by Prof. Nathan Boyd.
-I obtained my doctoral degree in Agricultural and Biosystems Engineering at ND State University in 2023, working with Dr. Xin (Rex) Sun.
-Prior to this, I earned my master’s degree in Agricultural Engineering with a specialization in Agricultural Systems & Management from the Indian Institute of Technology (IIT), Kharagpur, India.
+I lead a USDA-NIFA SBIR/STTR-funded project focused on developing an AI-enabled targeted smart spraying system for watermelon growers, emphasizing site-specific disease management and commercialization in collaboration with the agtech startup, EZ Ag Innovations.
+I previously served as a Postdoctoral Research Associate at North Dakota State University (NDSU), where I co-led projects in high-throughput phenotyping, aerial and ground robotic systems, crop-yield prediction, and disease severity estimation in soybean and wheat crops using deep learning and computer vision approaches.
+These projects aimed to enable optimized, data-driven agronomic decision-making at the farm scale.
+I earned my Ph.D. in Agricultural and Biosystems Engineering at NDSU in 2023, working with Dr. Xin (Rex) Sun.
+Prior to this, I earned my master’s degree in Agricultural and Food Engineering with a specialization in Agricultural Systems & Management from the Indian Institute of Technology (IIT), Kharagpur, India.
 While my two years at the institute, I worked in the Soil Physics Lab and was advised by Prof. B.S.
 Das and co-advised by Dr. R. Machavaram.
 I also hold a bachelor’s degree in Agricultural Engineering from Sam Higginbottom University of Agriculture, Technology and Sciences (SHUATS) (formerly, Allahabad Agricultural Institute), India.